 Bust out the telescope

-Once a collection of constellations have been studied, it’s time to start looking for the star clusters in the night sky.
-On clear nights, outside the city, this can be done with the naked eye as the stars aren’t drowned out by the city lights.
+Once a collection of constellations have been studied, it’s time to start looking for the star clusters in the night sky using your star chart.
+On clear nights, outside the city, this can be done with the naked eye or using a stellar scope as the stars aren’t drowned out by the city lights.

 For those of us who live in cities though, a telescope or even a star-finder app comes in very handy.
 These are great tools for spotting every star in the constellations, even some of the tiny ones which are not as visible.